 Overweighting the rig is often the best bet.
 You have more control over the system with the extra weight — you stay in better contact and can guide the streamer with or against the currents.

 Give the streamer some motion, but not too much.
 Try to get away from the idea of stripping.
 Just work the streamer through the water.
-(Sometimes I think of it as an active nymphing approach.)
+(Sometimes I think of it as an active nymphing approach, and I call this a crossover technique.)

 I like to experiment with different speeds.
 There are a lot of options: you can run the fly downstream at the same speed as the bottom current; you can allow it to stall on the bottom, then hop or crawl it along; or you can give the line a good long pull every time the fly touches bottom and keep it traveling faster than the current.

 Often, the rivers I fish have too much wood and vegetation for me to ride the bottom without getting snagged or picking up salad every other cast.
-In those cases I use either faster presentations and lighter flies, or I resort to drop shotting (video here).
+In those cases I use either faster presentations and lighter flies, or I resort to drop shotting.
 Yes, drop shot works with streamers too.

 Sometimes I like to get real close to structure and put my streamers in there.
 Just get them in or around the structure and hold them in an area with light jigs and strips.
 I also like to run the streamer across lanes, through pockets and around rocks or logs.